dineshladi/datascience_from_scratch/README.md

-# datascience_from_scratch
+## Machine Learning Algorithms from Scratch
-Implementation of machine learning algorithms in pure Python/numpy
+This repository contains series of notebooks with implementation of machine learning algorithms in pure Python/numpy